flatironinstitute/CryoLike/README.md

 - numpy
 - scipy
-- matplotlib    ## for plotting
+- matplotlib: for plotting
-- pytorch       ## for GPU acceleration
+- pytorch: for GPU acceleration
-- finufft       ## for non-uniform FFT (https://finufft.readthedocs.io/en/latest/)
+- finufft: for non-uniform FFT (https://finufft.readthedocs.io/en/latest/)
-- cufinufft     ## GPU version of finufft
+- cufinufft: GPU version of finufft
-- tqdm          ## for progress bar
+- tqdm: for progress bar
-- mrcfile       ## for reading MRC files
+- mrcfile: for reading MRC files
-- mdtraj        ## for reading PDB files and atom selection
+- mdtraj: for reading PDB files and atom selection

 If you are using virtual environment,
 ```